WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 ### Default Tours

-The default tours used by the Windows version of AAS WorldWide Telescope are held in the `tours.wtml` file, in the following locations:
+The default tours used by the Windows version of WorldWide Telescope are held in the `tours.wtml` file, in the following locations:

 - Windows Vista: `C:\Users\<userid>\AppData\Local\Microsoft\WorldWideTelescope\data\`